 Tanzu for Kubernetes Operations on VxRail

-In this era of modern apps based on microservices with multi-layer design and distributed architecture, the operational model needs to evolve.
-With Kubernetes the de facto standard for modern applications, customers want consistent Kubernetes runtime across their deployments, no matter where they reside.
-They want consistent operations and management and fine grain visibility into their Kubernetes and application frameworks.
-They want their environments to be secure, easy to deploy, manage and upgrade, while managing the application sprawl of microservices.
+In this era of modern app development, the complexity of multi-layer design and distributed architectures, drive the need for the operations model to evolve.
+Kubernetes has emerged as the de facto container orchestration platform and the number of containerized applications running in production continues to grow.
+As such, customers are increasingly interested in a consistent runtime across their deployments regardless of where they reside.
+They are also looking for consistent operations and management with fine grain visibility into their Kubernetes and application frameworks.
+They want their environments to be secure, easy to deploy, manage and upgrade, while managing the application sprawl of microservices

-Cloud native development is about how applications are created and deployed, and not where.
-This model is built upon the concepts of DevOps, continuous development, integration, testing, and delivery of production ready code, microservices, and containers.
+Cloud native application development leverages DevOps and CI/DC (Continuous Integration/Continuous Delivery) practices that streamline the delivery of production ready microservice applications.
 Cloud native application model suits many workloads, and an increasing number of companies are “born in the cloud” or migrating to the cloud.
-Cloud native is an approach to build and run applications that takes advantage of the cloud computing delivery model.
 When companies build and operate applications using a cloud native architecture, they bring new ideas to market and respond to customer demands faster.

-For end-to-end connectivity, load balancing and ingress, NSX Advanced Load Balancer provides a robust networking stack that can support global DNS services as Kubernetes deployment instances grow from on-premises private cloud to multi-cloud environment.
-For security, NSX Advanced Load Balancer features an Intelligent Web Application Firewall (iWAF) that covers OWASP CRS protection, support for compliance regulations such as PCI DSS, HIPAA, and GDPR, and signature-based detection.
+For application security, NSX Advanced Load Balancer features an Intelligent Web Application Firewall (iWAF) that covers OWASP CRS protection, support for compliance regulations such as PCI DSS, HIPAA, and GDPR, and signature-based detection.
 It deploys positive security model and application learning to prevent web application attacks.
 Additionally, built-in analytics provide actionable insights on performance, end-user interactions and security events in a single dashboard (Avi App Insights) with end-to-end visibility.

+Dell VxRail delivers a turnkey experience and is fully integrated, pre-configured, and pre-tested solution.
 Tanzu for Kubernetes Operations on VxRail is a future proof solution that simplifies transformation journey to modern applications for most customers.
-Whether its move from legacy to cloud native applications, repatriating cloud native applications to on-premises private cloud, or architecting distributed application on multi-cloud environment, Tanzu for Kubernetes on VxRail is the all-encompassing solution.
+Whether its move from legacy to cloud native applications, repatriating cloud native applications to on-premises private cloud, or architecting distributed application on multi-cloud environment, Tanzu Kubernetes on VxRail is the all-encompassing solution.

-This white paper is intended for architects, engineers, consultants, and IT administrators who manage designing and implementing modern application environment on-premises or in the cloud.
+This white paper is intended for architects, engineers, consultants, and IT administrators who design, implement, and manage modern application environment on-premises or in the cloud.
 Readers with strong understanding of technologies such as VMware NSX Advanced Load Balancer, vSphere with Tanzu, VMware vSAN, and cloud native concepts will benefit from the content in this paper.

-This solution is built upon a solid foundation with Dell VxRail v570.
-When configured with VMware vSAN and NSX Advanced Load Balancer, it provides an enterprise grade software defined datacenter architecture that is agile, easy to manage and secure. vSphere with Tanzu enhances these underlying qualities and delivers a developer-ready, modern application platform for upstream Kubernetes clusters.
+This solution is built upon a solid foundation using Dell VxRail cluster made up of four V570 model HCI nodes.
+When configured with VMware vSAN and NSX Advanced Load Balancer, Dell VxRail provides an enterprise grade software defined datacenter architecture that is agile, easy to manage and secure. vSphere with Tanzu enhances these underlying qualities and delivers a developer-ready, modern application platform for upstream Kubernetes clusters.
 From a manageability perspective, Tanzu Mission Control and Tanzu Observability provides a solution that is future-proof and extensible from on-premises to the cloud.
 A description of the key components follows.

 NSX Advanced Load Balancer